Luca-Engel/sycophancy_constitutional_dpo/README.md

   come from a single judge-model call per item with no self-consistency sampling or human validation.
-Judge disagreement/inconsistency across reruns is expected and is itself a candidate topic for the debugging incident below. `scripts/check_judge_consistency.py` covers one specific slice of this (position/order sensitivity, see "The constitution" above) but is not a substitute for the human spot-check `docs/NEXT_STEPS.md` already calls for.
+Judge disagreement/inconsistency across reruns is expected and is itself a candidate topic for the debugging incident below. `scripts/check_judge_consistency.py` is built to cover one specific slice of this (position/order sensitivity, see "The constitution" above), but as of this write-up it has not actually been run against the real dataset -- it exists as tooling, not as a reported result -- and even once run it would not be a substitute for the human spot-check `docs/NEXT_STEPS.md` already calls for.
 - **Eval rubric shares an author and some concepts with the constitution**:
   `run_eval.py`'s sycophancy-verdict rubric
   (`judge_common.SYCOPHANCY_EVAL_SYSTEM_PROMPT` /